Table of Contents

 The problem with having to always start these movements off the floor is when your weak point is the jerk.
 Unless you have done a lot of upper body training, your sticking point will be the jerk, ie: you can clean a lot more than you can jerk.
 In this situation you have to tire yourself out cleaning the bar into position every time you practice a jerk.

-Jerk blocks specifically address this training problem by providing you with a way to dump the jerk safely and be back in position to only have to do a partial squat to lift the bar a little and be ready to do another jerk.
+Jerk blocks specifically address this training problem by providing you with a way to dump the jerk safely and be back in position to squat the bar up only a minimal amount to be back in position to do another jerk.

-Jerk blocks for most exercises serve a different function than a squat rack or power rack.
+Jerk blocks serve a different function than a squat rack or power rack.
+Let’s look at a couple exercises.

-Let’s take squats, for example.
-In a squat rack you start and end the movement off the J-hooks, both in full standing position.
-The safety bars of the rack further below catch the bar only if you fail a rep, preventing it from squashing you at the bottom.
+Squats are easier to do in a squat rack, where you start and end the movement off the J-hooks.
+The low safety bars are available to catch the bar only if you fail a rep, preventing it from squashing you at the bottom.

-Even if you have a tall power rack, the other issue with power racks is you are supposed to re-rack the bar onto the J hooks, which is not possible after a heavy jerk that you are always supposed to dump rather than try to catch on your shoulders, for safety reasons.
-This means you would be dumping the bar constantly on the safety bars.
-Even if you have something on them to protect the bar’s knurling, such as UHMW liners or pin-and-pipe safety bars, that’s really rough on your rack and bar.
+Even if you have a tall power rack or lift off the front of the rack, the other issue with power racks is you are supposed to re-rack the bar onto the J hooks, which is hard after a heavy jerk that you are always supposed to dump rather than try to catch on your shoulders, for safety reasons.
+This means you would be dumping the bar constantly on the safety bars or J-hooks.
+That’s really rough on your rack and barbell.
 They are both only engineered for you to do that in an emergency, and not from such a high height.
-Either one could very well bend from a single drop, even if they are high quality.
+Safety bars could bend from a single drop, and you certainly don’t want a J-hook to fail that way and send the bar coming down towards the lower half of your body.

-Squat racks only have two uprights and no upper frame, leaving you free to press as high as your ceiling allows, unlike a 7ft high power rack.
+Squat racks, in contrast to power racks, only have two usable uprights and no upper frame, leaving you free to press as high as your ceiling allows, unlike a 7ft high power rack.
 However, as with power racks, the equipment is not made for such violent drops, even more so in this case because squat racks don’t have each safety bars supported by two uprights.
-Very, very bad idea to dump a jerk in a squat rack like this.

 That being said, a squat rack does offer another advantage over a power rack, in that you can leave the safety bars off the rack, step back to do your jerks, and then dump it to the floor.
-But then you do have to clean the bar again to put it on the rack.
+But then you do have to clean the bar again into position to put it on the rack, whereas with jerk blocks you’re ready to go for more reps without having to clean it back up.

 Height Range: 35″ to 43″ in 2″ increments